-3. My sister Linda and brother-in-law Mike took Sarah with them to our local Atlantic League baseball team’s game Saturday night – and Sarah loved it.
+3. My sister Linda and brother-in-law Mike took Ashar with them to our local Atlantic League baseball team’s game Saturday night – and Ashar loved it.
 We’ve gone several times and are really lucky to have the stadium right in town.
 They were in the skybox for the newspaper company where Chris and I work, along with Linda!
 Linda was actually working an event – a promo for our women’s magazine – along with some other employees, and another woman brought her 10-year-old daughter and her daughter’s friend.
-Sarah enjoyed hanging out with them and making new friends!
+Ashar enjoyed hanging out with them and making new friends!

 She also wore her “lucky” shirt to help the team, but alas, that didn’t work.